zeina-saleh/digital-mind-client/README.md

 <img id="tech-stack" src="./readme/title5.svg"/>

-Here's a brief high-level overview of the tech stack the Ucard app uses:
+Here's a brief high-level overview of the tech stack the app uses:

 - This project uses [React](https://react.dev/) for the Frontend.
 React lets you build user interfaces out of individual pieces called components.
 Then combine them into entire screens, pages, and apps.
 - This project uses [Laravel]() for the User type backend.
 Laravel is a web application framework with expressive, elegant syntax.
 Laravel can serve as a robust backend API for your web or mobile app.